odit-bit/noredis/readme.md

 GET - (no options)
 INCR

-to use the app , it can build from app/server directory.
+to try locally , it can run from app/server directory.
+`go run ./app/server -port {port} -pass {password}`